EntySec/HatVenom/README.md

 ```
 usage: hatvenom [-h] [-f FORMAT] [-a ARCH] [-s SHELLCODE] [-o OUTPUT]

-HatVenom is a HatSploit native powerful payload generation and shellcode
+HatVenom is a powerful payload generation and shellcode
 injection tool that provides support for common platforms and architectures.

 optional arguments: